UUPharmacometrics/xpose4/cran-comments.md

 * Ubuntu 16.04.6 LTS (on travis-ci) R release and devel versions
 * Windows Server 2012 R2 x64 (on AppVeyor), R release version
 * win-builder, R devel and release versions
-* R-hub: Windows Server 2008 R2 SP1, R-devel, 32/64 bit
-* R-hub: Ubuntu Linux 16.04 LTS, R-release, GCC
-* R-hub: Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs.
-Except those noted below.
+There were no ERRORs or WARNINGs.

-* For win-builder release and devel, and
-  "Windows Server 2008 R2 SP1, R-devel, 32/64 bit"
-  there was 1 note:
+* For win-builder there was 1 NOTE:

   Maintainer: 'Andrew C. Hooker <andrew.hooker@farmbio.uu.se>'